Site icon Recipes, Reviews, Travelogues

 A Wanderer’s Sermon – Words of Wisdom at Unlikeliest of Places

-Worn out with age and perhaps doped on sage (metaphorically said, I meant cannabis), he sat on the highway.
-His worldly possessions were limited to a small bag (potli) and a walking stick.
-His most prized possession seemed to be his little chillum (a pipe) and his sadhu like hair – something like the Naga sadhus wear on their heads.
+His worldly possessions were limited to a small bag (potli), the chillum and a walking stick.
+His most prized possession seemed to be his little chillum (a pipe) and his sadhu-like hair – something like the Naga sadhus wear on their heads.

-As I got along talking to the wanderer, it was amazing to see how simple life can be explained to be.
 Practising it is where the challenge is.
 The old gent summarised life’s entire lesson in a few minutes.
-The moot point is that “humans can do what they want” but “they should not do wrong”.
+The moot point is that “humans can do what they want” but “they should not do wrong“.

-During the chat, a piece that didn’t get record was his self-proclamation that he was well educated – M.Com & MBA.
-Maybe he was seeking peace, maybe he was seeking a destination – that is something I’ll never know off.
+During the chat, a piece that wasn’t recorded was his self-proclamation that he was well educated – M.Com & MBA.

-I sure he had his share of complaints too.
-To become a wanderer like that must have had its serious reasons.
 Because, as I moved away he started grunting in anger as if he didn’t get a fair chance at life.
 I got him some tea and refreshments from Rana’s store in Kanatal with which he seemed a little contended.
-I never saw the man again during my short stay there.
-Though, I did wonder where would have the winds of change drifted him to.

 Having said this, I am sure that the wanderer in him continues to wander.
 In the meantime, you have a look at what he had to say.